peddajagadeesh8/Analysis-of-Suicide-Rate-India-1/README.md

 - Gender disparities: Gender-based violence, discrimination, and unequal access to resources can contribute to higher suicide rates among certain genders, particularly women.

 ### Dataset
-➤Suicides in India 2001-2012.csv
+- Suicides in India 2001-2012.csv
-   ➤The dataset used for this analysis is available in this file.
+- The dataset used for this analysis is available in this file.
-   ➤It contains information about unemployment rates, employment, labor participation, and other relevant
-     factors for different states and regions.
+- It contains information about unemployment rates, employment, labor participation, and other relevant factors for different states and regions.
 ### Code
 ➤The python project.ipynb file contains the Jupyter Notebook code used for data analysis and visualization.